This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-But hold on, I should start my story by mentioning the adventurous ride on Denali Highway – one of the most remote highways in Alaska – a gravel road in partially poor conditions.
+Another thing that Alaska is famous for is the adventurous ride on Denali Highway – one of the most remote highways in Alaska – a gravel road in partially poor conditions.

-Wilderness: no cell phone, no cars and no trails
+5. Vast wilderness: no cell phone, no cars and no trails

 But this is what we came to Alaska for – experiencing the wilderness and getting out of our comfort zones.

 We duck down and watch him curiously looking at us, prancing back and forth to get a better line of sight.
-After watching the caribou for a while, enjoying the close encounter with wildlife, it’s time to turn around and find our way back to “base camp”.

-Campfire and gazing at the stars
+7. A great place for gazing at the stars

 What is better in life than sitting next to the campfire, listening to the river, birds, and wind while chatting with your fellow travellers about your trailblazing adventure?